 We strive to maintain a financial model that is transparent and predictable.
 Currently, we derive nearly all of our revenues from investment management fees, most of which are based on a specified percentage of clients' average assets under management.
 A majority of our expenses, including most of our compensation expense, vary directly with changes in our revenues.
 We invest thoughtfully to support our investment teams and future growth, while also paying out to stockholders and partners a majority of the cash that we generate from operations through dividends and distributions.
 We expect to continue to invest in the growth of the business, with a focus on adding new investment capabilities and more degrees of freedom in areas where both opportunity and client demand exist, and in which we can differentiate our active management and add value for clients.

 Business highlights for the quarter included:

-- Our U.S. Value team launched its third strategy, the Value Income strategy, in March 2022. - · Our newest autonomous investment team, the EMsights Capital Group, launched its first strategy-the Global Unconstrained strategy-in March 2022.
+Our newest autonomous investment team, the EMsights Capital Group, launched its second strategy-the Emerging Markets Debt Opportunities strategy-in April 2022.

 Financial highlights for the quarter included: